mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

 ```

 > `--output` and `--report` are optional.
-MindConverter creates an `output` folder under the current working directory, and outputs generated scripts and conversion reports to it.
+MindConverter creates an `output` folder under the current working directory, and outputs generated scripts, MindSpore checkpoint file, weight map file and conversion reports to it.

 #### TensorFlow Model Scripts Conversion